What

 Why

-Batch-renaming files is often a repetitive task that can easily overwhelm users, especially when working with large quantities.
-This application aimed to simplify that workflow by designing a software that balances power and clarity.
+Batch-renaming files is often a repetitive task that can overwhelm users, especially when dealing with large volumes.
+This application aims to simplify the workflow by providing software that balances power with clarity.

 How

-The application was designed with simplicity and clarity, allowing users to preview changes and apply batch modifications in just a few steps.
-The visual direction drew from Microsoft’s vintage design language to make the interface more inviting.
-It incorporated soft gradients and glossy surfaces to avoid the bland and mechanical tone often seen in utility software.
+The application was designed with simplicity and clarity, enabling users to preview changes and apply batch modifications in just a few steps.
+The visual direction was inspired by Microsoft’s vintage design language to create a more inviting interface.
+Soft gradients and glossy surfaces were added to counteract the bland, mechanical tone often associated with utility software.

 Process

-I looked into the type of aesthetic that would make the app feel approachable to use and researched existing batch-renaming tools (Bulk Rename Utility, Advanced Renamer) to understand how they functioned and what features they offered.
-From there, I shaped the user flow, developed the interface with visual components and color schemes to convey specific atmospheres, and created several drafts along the way.
+I explored a style that would make the application welcoming and researched existing batch-renaming tools (e.g., Bulk Rename Utility, Advanced Renamer) to understand their functionality and key features.
+From there, I shaped the user flow and developed the interface using visual components and color schemes to establish specific atmospheres.

 User Flow